Kusanalee/Kusanalee/README.md

 # Hi, I'm Kusanalee 👋

-I'm a developer who works primarily with Swift and has experience in various other languages and technologies.
+I'm a overworked developer who works primarily with Swift and has experience in various other languages and technologies.

 ## 💻 Languages and Tools